luisdavidgarcia/GPS_IMU_C_Driver/README.md

 ### Prerequisites (Installed with setup.sh)

-Ensure you have the following tools installed:
+1. **Hardware**: Ensure you have the following hardware components:
-- Git
-- g++
-- Eigen3 (for Kalman Filter calculations)
-- I2C tools and libraries (for communication with sensors)
+   - Raspberry Pi (or compatible microcontroller)
+   - GPS Module (e.g., SAM-M8Q)
+   - IMU Module (e.g., ICM-20948)
+   - Qwiic cable for connecting the modules

+2. **Software**: This project is developed and tested on Ubuntu 22.04 LTS.
+It may work on other Linux distributions, but compatibility is not guaranteed.
+The project is designed to be cross-platform, but the primary focus is on Linux-based systems.

+3. **Development Environment**: The project and software dependencies are contained within a Docker container.
+This ensures a consistent development environment across different machines.

 ### Setup